 In Australia, Soundtrack customers must obtain a separate public performance right license from APRA - AMCOS and PPCA; please contact them for more information.

-Everywhere else in the world, you must enter into direct public performance right licenses with local collection societies; please contact the local societies for more information.
+You must purchase a public performance right licenses from your local collection societies; please contact the local societies for more information.
+We have provided some contact information for collection societies here.

 What about GMR and SESAC?

 At Soundtrack Your Brand, we do not have any content that is linked to Global Music Rights.
-All of the music that is curated by us, or added by Spotify playlists automatically filters out all music by GMR.
+All of the music that is curated by us, or added by Spotify playlists automatically filters out all music by GMR and SESAC.
 Therefore, if you use Soundtrack to play music in your establishment, all the music you hear is covered by music licensing (excluding gyms and live music).

 If you want more information about music rights and our service, check out our General Terms and Conditions and the sections entitled “Terms and Conditions Relating to Rights Holders” and “Public Performance and Royalty Payments.”